 We urge the State party to:

+Enshrine the UNCRPD in domestic legislation.

 Strengthen the role of the ODI to include a remit for scrutinising proposed legislation and policy from all UK government departments to check for consistency with a human rights based approach to disability.
 ODI must also ensure that it works constructively with the devolved administrations.